Insights, Tips, and Tales

 Yellowjackets start building nests in early spring and lay eggs all summer long.
 Around August and September, those eggs hatch forming a nest full of thousands of yellow jackets.
 Their natural food supply decreases as fall arrives, and they become more a nuisance to us because they’re looking for food.
 Yellowjackets will not hesitate to feed on our food if we’re eating outdoors, and will typically swarm dumpsters and trash cans.

-Ways to control yellow jackets
+Ways to control yellowjackets

-Treatment is best performed early in the morning, late in the evening or even at night.
+Pest treatment for yellowjackets is best performed early in the morning, late in the evening or even at night.
 Yellowjackets are similar to people in that they “go home” at night.
 Several different treatments are available: dust formulation, liquid insecticide labeled for yellow jacket control or wasp and hornet freeze spray.
 It’s a good idea to place a window screen over the entrance to the nest to keep the yellow jackets from exiting.
 You can gently puff the dust at the nest entrance, drench the nest with a liquid insecticide or use the wasp freeze to completely kill all of the yellow jackets and larvae on the nest.

 Additional Tips

-• Don’t shine a flashlight directly at the nest because you may startle the yellow jackets!
+• Don’t shine a flashlight directly at the nest because you may startle the yellowjackets!

 • Empty and clean trash cans.
 Use trash cans that have lids or are otherwise closed.